liquiidio/UnityPluginSuiteGitbook/custom/installation.md

 \
 If you havn't already installed it please follow the instructions in the section for [EosSharp](https://liquiidio.gitbook.io/unity-plugin-suite/v/eossharp/installation ) of this GitBook.

+_**NativeWebsocket**_

+WebSocket is a protocol that allows for real-time, two-way communication between a client and a server over a single, long-lived TCP connection.
+You can get installation instructions from this [link](https://github.com/endel/NativeWebSocket)

 #### 1. Installing via Unity Package Manager (UPM).

 In your Unity project: